 If you don’t have much leadership experience, don’t worry.
 You’ll get plenty of training and support with all the skills you’ll need to be a good mentor: listening and speaking well, being organised, and connecting with others.

 What’s more, you’ll receive formal recognition for your contribution – a Continuing Professional Development certificate, certified by CPDUK.

 Think you could benefit from having a mentor?

 Your fellow students in your department have valuable knowledge and experience they want to share.
 They’ve had good times and tough times – and have made it through to tell their story!
 So why not connect with someone you can talk to who can answer your questions and give you tips on things ranging from getting ready for exams to managing your time, from choosing courses to saving money, and of course, the best places to eat around campus.

 Want to know more about SAM?

-Please apply for a mentor via our online form.
+Please apply to be a mentor via our online form.